3dim-computational-imaging/3dim-website/content/publication/choi-2024-accurate/index.md

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).
 publication_types:
-- article-journal
+- paper-conference

 # Publication name and optional abbreviated publication name.
 publication: '*Optica Open*'
 publication_short: ''

-doi: ''
+doi: '10.1364/COSI.2023.CTh2B.5'

-abstract: ''
+abstract: 'We present two methods for fast and precise eye-tracking in VR headsets.
+Both methods exploit deflectometric information, i.e., the specular reflection of an extended screen over the eye surface.'

 # Summary.
 An optional shortened abstract.
 summary: ''